First Offense DUI Lawyer in Pittsburgh, PA | Worgul, Sarna & Ness

 Call (412) 281-2146 today

 If you have been charged with your first DUI offense in Pittsburgh, Allegheny County, or elsewhere in Pennsylvania, a first offense DUI attorney from Worgul, Sarna & Ness can help.
-Our first time DUI lawyers have received over 300 5-star reviews, have decades of experience handling DUI cases, and are available 24/7.
+Our DUI lawyers have received over 300 5-star reviews, have decades of experience handling DUI cases, and are available 24/7.
+We understand how scary a first-time DUI charge can be, but you don’t have to go at it alone.

-Charged With Your First Time DUI in PA?
+Charged With Your First DUI in PA?
 We Can Help.

-If it’s the first time you have been arrested for a DUI, you were probably shocked about being pulled over — as well as scared and worried about what would happen next.
-You may be wondering whether you will lose your driver’s license or even have to go to jail.
+If it’s the first time you have been pulled over and arrested for a DUI, you might feel like your whole life is upside down or even ruined.
+You may be wondering whether you will lose your driver’s license, go to jail, or lose your job.

 DUI charges can have an extremely damaging effect on your life.
 Depending on your blood alcohol content (BAC) at the time of your arrest, your punishment for a first-time DUI can range from probation to months in prison.
 You can also face the negative impact of a criminal record that will show up in a background check.

 Each time a driver adds a DUI conviction to their record, Pennsylvania law punishes them more harshly.
 This makes it even more important to fight your first DUI and keep your driving record clean.
-It is critical that you hire an experienced Pittsburgh first offense DUI lawyer as soon as you can so he or she can start working immediately on your defense.
+It is critical that you hire an experienced Pittsburgh first-offense DUI lawyer as soon as you can so they can start working immediately on your defense.

 In the Commonwealth of Pennsylvania, it is illegal to drive after drinking an amount of alcohol that makes you incapable of safely driving, operating, or physically controlling a vehicle.
 It is also illegal to drive a vehicle with a blood alcohol concentration of .08 or more within two hours after you have driven.